Share this guide:

 Can I drive even if my instructor isn’t in the car?

-As a learner driver you are only insured if an experienced driver supervising you.
+As a learner driver you are only insured if an experienced and qualified driver is supervising you.
 If this person is not a qualified driving instructor then they must have held a valid driving licence for at least three years, sit in the front passenger seat, not be intoxicated, and be qualified to drive the car you are in.

 You are not allowed to drive on a motorway as a learner unless you are in a car with dual controls with a driving instructor.
 If you drive without the correct supervision you could be fined up to £1000 and have six penalty points added to your licence.

-Before you take out a policy you need to consider what type of cover you want.
+Before you take out a policy you need to consider what level of cover you want.
 Often learner drivers will want to go for the most comprehensive cover, but these are often very expensive.
 You might want to consider the following other types of insurance:

 - Third party – covers you for any injury you cause to other people or any damage to other people's property